 Best 15 Vegan Iodine Sources For Your Kids

-Iodine is a trace element that is required for the synthesis of thyroid hormones, which regulate your kid's body's metabolism and cell development, as well as assist in the growth of your brain and bones.
+Iodine is a trace element required for synthesizing thyroid hormones, which regulate your kid's body's metabolism and cell development and assist in the growth of your brain and bones.

-Furthermore, iodine is an essential nutrient for pregnant women and newborns, since it is required for proper brain growth and cognitive function – two things that no responsible parent would overlook when it comes to their growing child!
+Furthermore, iodine is an essential nutrient for pregnant women and newborns since it is required for proper brain growth and cognitive function – two things no responsible parent would overlook regarding their growing child!

-Although dairy products and iodized salt are only fortified with iodine, they remain the most popular and accessible sources of iodine, to the point where the majority of people will never consider their iodine intake.
+Although dairy products and iodized salt are only fortified with iodine, they remain the most popular and accessible sources, so most people will never consider their iodine intake.

-Vegans, on the other hand, should pay close attention to the iodine level of their meals, as vegan sources are few and far between, and vegan iodine supplements have yet to catch up to vitamin B12.
+On the other hand, Vegans should pay close attention to the iodine level of their meals, as vegan sources are few and far between, and vegan iodine supplements have yet to catch up to vitamin B12.

 Iodine Intake Recommendations

-Iodine shortage is especially harmful to children's developing brains.
+The shortage of iodine is especially harmful to children's brain development.
 As a result, the demands of pregnancy and nursing are substantially greater.
 Iodine's Recommended Dietary Allowances (RDAs) are as follows:

 Iodine Deficiency Symptoms